cernopendata/cms-opendata-guide/docs/tools/cernportal.md

 The CERN Open Data portal contains the data records, environment, software and supplementary material to enable research-level use of open data.
 It also includes some basic documentation and topical guides.
 For CMS, this Open data guide complements the information available on the portal.

-The access to the data records is either through streaming with the XRootD protocol or direct http download.
+The data records are accessed either using XRootD, which allows the data to be streamed, or through direct http download.
 A command-line tool [cernopendata-client](https://cernopendata-client.readthedocs.io/en/latest/) is also available for data download and inspection.